Tax Treaties

 The Fundamental Point: Two Sets of Obligations

-Under Articles 6 and 24 of the UK-France double tax treaty, the UK has the right to tax income from UK property.
+Under the UK-France double tax treaty, the UK has the right to tax income from UK property.
 France, as your country of residence, also has the right to tax your worldwide income — including UK rental income.
-The treaty resolves this by giving France taxing rights but requiring France to give a crédit d'impôt égal à l'impôt français — a tax credit equal to the French tax due on that income.
+The treaty resolves this by requiring France to give a tax credit equal to the French tax due on that income.
 The effect is that the French income tax liability is neutralised to zero via Box 8TK on Form 2042.

 You still have French filing obligations — the income must be declared and the forms completed correctly.
-And as we will see, the social charges outcome differs between unfurnished and furnished lets.
+And as we'll see, the social charges outcome differs significantly between unfurnished and furnished lets.

 Part 1: Unfurnished UK Rental Income